The Armies of Ancient Persia: The Sassanians, by Kaveh Farrokh, Pen and Sword Books, Barnsley, U.K., 2017, $44.95

 Despite their contribution to Western military history and its technological advances, the armies of ancient Persia have received scant attention from Western military historians.
 Focusing on the armies of the Sassanians, this book is the first in a three-volume set intended to address that oversight.

-Author Farrokh is a native Iranian who speaks several languages, attributes that enabled him to access source materials inaccessible to most Western scholars.
-The book is well researched, edited, organized and written, with no hint that English is not the author’s first language.
+Author Farrokh is a Greek-born historian who speaks Persian, among several other languages, attributes that enabled him to access source materials inaccessible to most Western scholars.
+The book is well researched, edited, organized and written.
 His 46 pages of footnotes, 15 pages of references and 14 pages of maps place a trove of source materials in the reader’s hands, though general readers may find the level of detail somewhat overwhelming.
 The result is a major work of scholarship that is long overdue.

 —Richard A. Gabriel